-- 1 Hold MENU.
+- 1 Hold .

 - 2 Select Settings > Activities & Apps.

-- 3 Select an activity.
+- 3 Select the activity to customize.

 - 4 Select the activity settings.

-- 5 Select Auto Scroll.
+- 5 Select GPS, and select an option.

-- 6 Select a display speed.

 UltraTrac

 The UltraTrac feature is a GPS setting that records track points and sensor data less frequently.
 Enabling the UltraTrac feature increases battery life but decreases the quality of recorded activities.
 You should use the UltraTrac feature for activities that demand longer battery life and for which frequent sensor data updates are less important.